adeab/lara-vue-blog/readme.md

 ## About The Project

-A complete blog portal developed in laravel and Vue JS.
-The project is still in development.
+A complete blog portal developed in laravel and Vue JS. <strong>The project is still in development</strong>.
 When completed it will have the following features:
 - Blog Upload with tags, category, SEO keywords.
 - Blog view in index mode and in single page mode.
 - Facebook Sharing and Facebook comment Plugin